wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 {{< figure src="/img/neck-diagrams/box5.png" title="" >}}

-Note that I've **not** indicated the root note in the basic shape diagrams, because the root note depends on whether you are using the shape in a minor or major context!
+Note that I've **not** indicated the root note in the basic shape diagrams (the leftmost diagram in each row) because the root note depends on whether you are using the shape in a minor or major context!

 The second and third diagrams show where minor and major triads appear on the top four strings nearby or within the scale shape.
 Notice that each box shape contains *both* major and minor triads!
-The same box can be major or minor depending on which notes are emphasized.
+Again, the same box can be major or minor depending on which notes are emphasized.

 The minor triad shapes in boxes 3 and 5 don't fall completely within the basic scale shapes.
 As we'll see, this is actually a good thing since we'll eventually start connecting these boxes together.